ariostas-talks/2024-10-09-intro-to-rust/slides.md

 Today we have limited time, so here's the plan:

 1. I will start by showing you a quick demo of the software development tools in Rust and a brief introduction to the language.
-2. We will work through a few simple exercises that will give you some hands-on experience with Rust's safety features.
+2. We will work through a few simple exercises that will give you some hands-on experience with Rust.

 [comment]: # (!!! data-auto-animate)